What is Rank, Domain from Rank, and Page from Rank in Backlinks API?

 - a link with the “ugc” attribute doesn’t pass PageRank; however, it is still considered as a backlink by our system;

 - a link with the “sponsored” attribute doesn’t pass PageRank; however, it is still considered as a backlink by our system.

 How is the Rank of a domain calculated?

 rank of a domain is the normalized sum of PRs of its indexed pages.
 To provide it, the API first calculates the

-rank of each page the domain has, sums the values up, and divides it by the normalization factor to match our scale.
+rank of each page the domain has, sums the values up, and then computes the log of the

 Domain Rank Scale

 |25-35||this score is usually received by newly created domains with a small number of backlinks|

 |200-300||this score is usually received by large domains with a big number of backlinks from authoritative pages|

 |500+||this score is usually received by huge domains with a significant number of backlinks from authoritative pages; very few domains in our database have such rank scores|